chutommy/xff/README.md

 #### Based on Individual Attributes

-- Text files with a specific word count/equal to/less than/greater than: `xxf words/words-/words+ 42`
+- text files with a specific word count/equal to/less than/greater than: `xxf words/words-/words+ 42`
-- Text files with a specific word in the top 5 most frequent words: `xxf top hello`
+- text files with a specific word in the top 5 most frequent words: `xxf top hello`
-- Text files with a specific readability score/equal to/less than/greater than: `xxf readability/readability-/readability+ 50.00`
+- text files with a specific readability score/equal to/less than/greater than: `xxf readability/readability-/readability+ 50.00`
-- CSV files with a specific number of records/equal to/less than/greater than: `xxf rows/rows-/rows+ 42`
+- csv files with a specific number of records/equal to/less than/greater than: `xxf rows/rows-/rows+ 42`
-- C++ files with a specific number of keywords/equal to/less than/greater than: `xxf keyword/keyword-/keyword+ 42`
+- c/c++ files with a specific number of keywords/equal to/less than/greater than: `xxf keyword/keyword-/keyword+ 42`
-- C++ files with a specific included library: `xxf include vector`
+- c/c++ files with a specific included library: `xxf include vector`

 #### Combining Queries